 - A. Part-time employees shall be treated in accordance with the Retiree Health Benefits Contribution Plan Document. - 1.
 Miscellaneous provisions. - a) An employee who retires may substitute up to fifty (50%) of the required County service required above with prior public service time with a county or city in the State of California. - b) County contributions for all bargaining units under this program shall not exceed 1.2% of total County payroll costs during any given fiscal year pursuant to the provisions of the Retiree Health Benefits Contribution Plan Document.
-Retiree health contribution rates will be recalculated annually on a calendar year basis effective January 1 of each calendar year. - B. This Section 4 titled Retiree Health Insurance, as stated above, shall be discontinued for all newly hired employees effective no later than the first full pay period within June 30, 2009 or no later than the end of pay period fourteen (14). - C. In the event the County creates or allows participation in a new retiree health insurance plan for any other recognized bargaining unit, the parties agree to meet and confer on participation of Association employees hired after June 30, 2009.
+Retiree health contribution rates will be recalculated annually on a calendar year basis effective January 1 of each calendar year. - B. Pursuant to the Letter of Agreement dated September 1, 2015, County contributions toward retiree health were discontinued for Unit members hired on or after June 30, 2009.
+However, Unit members hired into an allocated position (excluding extra help and provisional) on or after June 30, 2009, may continue to participate in the County-sponsored retiree health plan options at their own cost, provided they meet the criteria specified in the plan. - C. In the event the County creates or allows participation in a new retiree health insurance plan for any other recognized bargaining unit, the parties agree to meet and confer on participation of Association employees hired on or after June 30, 2009.